agaped/OX/README.md

 A console game based on a simple state machine

-To run it:
+To play it:

 >mvn clean install

 >java -jar /target/name.jar

+To run it with given paramethers:

+>mvn clean install

+>bash run.sh